Nathan Pritikin: Reception

 Dietitians and nutritionists have classified the Pritikin diet as a fad diet due to its restrictive nature and unsubstantiated health claims.

 Some of Pritikin's dietary recommendations are in line with mainstream nutritional advice, such as emphasizing vegetable consumption and restricting alcohol, but his claims about his Program reversing atherosclerosis are not supported by clinical evidence.
 He was criticized also for making "false statements", such as "almost any amount of sugar is too much".

 The American Medical Association have questioned the effectiveness of the diet for the diseases it is supposed to prevent and have warned that the lower calcium and iron intake may make it unsuitable for pregnant women.
 In 1985, Columbia University's Institute of Human Nutrition suggested that the Pritikin Program may provide inadequate sources of calcium, copper, and zinc.

 Frederick J. Stare commented that the Pritikin diet is an "extremely restrictive plan" that is difficult to adhere to long-term and suggested that the diet may increase the risk of iron deficiency.
 He suggested that the diet recommended by the American Medical Association is nutritionally balanced and more practical than the Pritikin diet.
 Alice H. Lichtenstein has suggested that the diet may be time-consuming to plan and prepare meals, and that there is a risk of fat-soluble vitamin deficiencies as the diet is extremely low in fat.

 A 2023 review found that the Pritikin diet had no significant impact on all-cause mortality or cardiovascular outcomes.

 Death

 Pritikin was diagnosed with leukemia in 1958, and it had been in remission until early 1980s when he began to suffer severe pain and complications from the disease and associated treatments.
 Despite this, he was fully active until a few weeks before his death.
-He committed suicide at Albany Medical Center on February 21, 1985.
+He died by suicide at Albany Medical Center on February 21, 1985.
 Per a letter to the editor, at autopsy it is claimed that there was a near absence of atherosclerosis (only some fatty streaks), and that the heart's pumping function was completely uncompromised.